-Scherr is another player who will be counted on this season.
-The Ryle High School graduate knows that and she wouldn’t have it any other way.
+Scherr will be a key asset for Elzy and the Cats this season.
+The Ryle High School graduate knows that fact and she wouldn’t have it any other way.

 “I transferred here to contribute.
 That’s definitely my plan,” Scherr said.
 “I’m definitely somebody who wants my team to win at all costs.
 I feel like we’re going to need me to produce, especially in the leadership role.
 We really needed somebody to draw everybody in.
 I’ve been stepping into that role.”

 Elzy knows that Scherr needs to be a leader for this year’s team.